-Beginning on the opening date in January 2006, the Partnership paid monthly royalty fees for the first two years of three percent (3%) of the Hotel's gross room revenue for the preceding calendar month; the third year was at four percent (4%) of the Hotel's gross room revenue; and the fourth year until the end of the term will be five percent (5%) of the Hotel's gross revenue.
+Beginning on the opening date in January 2006, the Partnership paid monthly royalty fees for the first two years of three percent (3%) of the Hotel's gross room revenue for the preceding calendar month; the third year was at four percent (4%) of the Hotel's gross room revenue; and the fourth year until the end of the term will be five percent (5%) of the Hotel's gross room revenue.
 The Partnership also pays a monthly program fee of four percent (4%) of the Hotel's gross revenue.
 The amount of the monthly program fee is subject to change; however, the increase cannot exceed one percent (1%) of the Hotel gross room revenue in any calendar year, and the cumulative increases in the monthly fees will not exceed five percent (5%) of gross room revenue.
-Franchise fees for the years ended June 30, 2012 and 2011 were \$3,008,000 and \$2,574,000, respectively.
+Franchise fees for the years ended June 30, 2013 and 2012 were \$3,374,000 and \$3,008,000, respectively.

 The Partnership also pays Hilton a monthly information technology recapture charge of 0.75% of the Hotel's gross revenues.
 Due to the difficult economic environment, Hilton agreed to reduce its information technology fees to 0.65%.
-For the years ended June 30, 2012 and 2011, those charges were \$214,000 and \$181,000, respectively, and are included as part of "General and administrative" expenses in the Statements of Operations.
+For the years ended June 30, 2013 and 2012, those charges were \$236,000 and \$214,000, respectively.